Human Acts Han Kang Pdf Download

 and how survival in such cases is just a relative term - how you come out of such things different, broken irreparably (remember Headth Ledger's 'Whatever doesn't kill you, makes you stranger.")

-"Some memories never heal.
+"I'm fighting alone, every day.
+I fight with the hell that I survived.
+I fight with the fact of my own humanity.
+I fight with the idea that death is the only way of escaping this fact.""Some memories never heal.
 Rather than fading with the passage of time, those memories become the only things that are left behind when all else is abraded.
 The world darkens, like electric bulbs going out one by one.
 I am aware that I am not a safe person."

 "Glass is transparent, right?
 And fragile.
 That's the fundamental nature of glass.
 And that's why objects that are made of glass have to be handled with care.
 After all, if they end up smashed or cracked or chipped, then they're good for nothing, right, you just have to chuck them away.